near/NEPs/specs/Standards/Sould Bound Token/README.md

 SBT Registry based recovery is not part of this specification.

+#### Minting authorization

+A registry can limit which contracts can mint SBTs by implementing a custom issuer registration methods.
+Example: a simple access control list managed by a DAO.

 ### Smart contract interface

 For the Token ID type we propose `u64` rather than `U128`. `u64` capacity is more than 1e19.
 If we will mint 10'000 SBTs per second, than it will take us 58'494'241 years to get into the capacity.